In the first reading, we heard the prophet cry out: “Violence! Ruin!”

 Is society better off?

-This is Respect Life Sunday; and we must speak up
+This is Respect Life Sunday; and you and I must continue to speak up

 against the destruction of the unborn

-and we must cry out that we embrace both mother and child.
+and we must embrace mother, father and child.

 The world’s vision that offered freedom ends up bringing despair.